 - Competitive features: Ability to reschedule payments to avoid late fees

 Finally, there’s Sezzle.
-Aside from a name that sounds like an ice cream topping, Sezzle doesn’t seem to offer much that’s unique or special among the buy now, pay later competition.
-It follows the usual pay-in-4 structure and charges no interest and no fees for on-time payments.
+Aside from a name that sounds like an ice cream topping, Sezzle doesn’t seem to offer much that’s unique or special among the competition.
+It follows the usual pay-in-4 structure and doesn’t charge interest or fees for on-time payments.

 The vanilla nature of Sezzle almost caused it to fall off this list until I read the fine print.
 Sezzle quietly offers a single, sugary sweet feature that could make all the difference: payment rescheduling.